Wintermute3/relay/readme-relay.md

 After the script finishes, you should be good.

 If you run it again it should display a `success` message to confirm all went well, but otherwise do nothing.

+### Test the `relay.json` file

+The installer creates the `relay.json` file if it doesn't already exist, but thereafter you can edit it to add or remove _player_ systems.
+Each time the `relay.py` program runs it validates the file, so it is always a good idea to run:

+	./relay.py
+after installation, and again after each edit to the file, to assure it is still valid.
+If `relay.py` runs without error, you are good to go.
 #